pantheon-systems/terminus-build-tools-plugin/README.md

 The `build:comment:add:pr` command is used to add a comment to a pull request on the Git Provider.
 This is useful in CI scripts for commenting as multidev environments are created or other code feedback is determined.

+The `--pr_id` option and either the `--message` and/or the `--site_url` options are required.

 #### Command Options

-Additional options are available to customize the `build:comment:add:commit` command:
+Additional options are available to customize the `build:comment:add:pr` command:

  | Option           | Description      |
  | ---------------- | ---------------- |